WWE Rumors: Next NXT Callups, Plus Who Was Added To Pre-WM Tour?

 — AJStyles.Org (@AJStylesOrg) February 21, 2017

-Whether Shinsuke Nakamura — or any member of the NXT roster — jumps to WWE’s main roster either before, during, or after WrestleMania however, fans seem to be very excited about the prospect of some much-needed change.
+Whether Shinsuke Nakamura — or any member of the NXT roster — jumps to WWE’s main roster either before, during, or after WrestleMania, fans seem to be very excited about the prospect of some much-needed change.

 [Featured Image by Neilson Barnard/Getty Images]